rust-tw/book-tw/src/ch20-01-single-threaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-01/src/main.rs}}
 ```

-<span class="caption">Listing 20-1: Listening for incoming streams and printing
+<span class="caption">範例 20-1: Listening for incoming streams and printing
 a message when we receive a stream</span>

 Using `TcpListener`, we can listen for TCP connections at the address